cpske/programming1/git/intro-git.md

 README.md is a text file with Markdown formatting.
 Github and Bitbucket show a web page from this file (after formatting it) when someone visits your repository.
 Use README.md to describe the project and anything the viewer needs to know (like how to build it).
 Most projects on Github have a README.md.

 For examples, look at the Github repositories for the [2017 SKE OOP Student Projects](https://skeoop.github.io/projects).
 In particular, the [Course Feedback](https://github.com/guitarpawat/course-feedback) README has an excellent introduction to some technology they used.
+The [Atom Editor](https://github.com/atom/atom) on Github also has a good README.md.

 Here is a simple example of README.md: